What Causes the Aurora Borealis?

 Should You Take a Northern Lights Tour?

 The other option is to trust the experts and hire a guide or a small group tour to take you on your Northern Lights expedition.
-The companies and tour operators that provide these services have already scouted out the best locations for observing Mother Nature's spectacular light show.
+The companies and tour operators, such Landmannalaugar Tours, that provide these services have already scouted out the best locations for observing Mother Nature's spectacular light show.
 Additionally, they also know to check the Aurora forecast before heading out (sorry, it’s not a secret between just the two of us).
 They want their customers to be happy and come prepared with the best times and places that will hopefully give you a good chance of at least catching a glimpse of the sometimes elusive wonder.

 Whichever option you choose, you should know that nothing is guaranteed.
 The Northern Lights are affected by solar activity which always follows an 11-year cycle.
 The next peak will be in 2024-2026.
 Until then, you’ll still see them, just perhaps not as brilliantly or brightly as you would in 2025.